Raphael-Boichot/Play-with-the-Mitsubishi-M64283FP-sensor/README.md

 **Myself in projection mode, x scale is time, y scale is vertical projected signal - this is not a screenshot from Earthbound**
 ![](/Pictures%20and%20datasheets/Projection.gif)

 As data are averaged on 128 pixels, the pick-to-valley signal is very weak in projection mode.
 You'd better have a good post-processing to extract something usefull from it.
+Vertical artifacts are due to the autoexposure alogorithm.

 ## Showcase